RobTillaart/AS7331/README.md

 # AS7331

-Arduino library for the AS7331 UV sensor.
-UV-A, UV-B, UV-C.
+Arduino library for the I2C AS7331 UV sensor.
+UV-A, UV-B, UV-C

 ## Warning

 **Always take precautions as UV radiation can cause sunburn, eye damage and other severe problems**.

-Do not expose yourself to the sun as UV source too long.
+Do not expose yourself to the sun or any other UV source too long.

 When working with UV light, natural or artificial (TL LED laser a.o.) use appropriate shielding.
-Do not look right into UV light sources.
+Do not look right into UV light sources (e.g. the sun).
+Do not expose yourself to any UV source too long.

 ## Description

 **Experimental**

-Library is not tested with hardware yet.

-This library is to use the AS7331 UV sensor.
+This Arduino library is to use the AS7331 UV sensor.
-The sensor can read UV-A, UV-B, UV-C and temperature in Celsius.
+The AS7331 is a device that measures UV-A, UV-B and UV-C and internal temperature (Celsius) simultaneously.

 |  Channel  |  peak wavelength  |  Range            |
 |:---------:|:-----------------:|:------------------|